-Floating boat dock with slip, four pilings, and gangway: \$218 per year, with an annual Consumer Price Index adjustment.
+Boat Dock, Boat Lift, Gangway, and Three Pilings: \$125 per year, with an annual Consumer Price Index adjustment.

-Bank protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.
+Bank Protection: The public use and benefit; with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.